denoland/std/agents/test-file-runner.md

 ## Running tests

-Tests must be run one test case at a time, starting from the top of the file down.
-To run each test in turn, consider only the text within the test section, and do the following:

-- add a new test case to the tps report
+First, set up all the test cases by starting from the top of the file down, and considering only the text within the test section, add a new test case to the tps report

-- extract out each prompt from the Prompts, one at a time, then for each prompt:
-  - call the test-case-runner function with this prompt as the contents, the expectations of the test, the path of the target agent, and the path of the assessor agent.
+Second, for each test case, call the test-case-runner function with the prompts as the contents, the expectations of the test, the path of the target agent, and the path of the assessor agent.
 The test case runner will update the tps report automatically upon completion

 ## The "Markdown Test Format"